krux02/ast-pattern-matching/readme.md

     "abc")`` but that would not match on symbols or identifiers with a different style such as `aB_c`.

+  * A constant can be matched in the following form:
+    ``_(intVal = myConst)``.
+You can even do that if `myConst` in that context is a string.
+The identifier on left side of the expression is completely ignored for constants.
+But please don't do that.
+I could not find a way to prevent this.

     matchAst(arg, matchErrors):
     of <pattern>: # branch A